Romblon Island is one of the most up-and-coming destinations in the Philippines and the many epic tourist spots in Romblon will prove exactly that!

 From the jump-off point, it’s a short 10-minute walk along a jungle trail at the back of someone’s house to reach Libtong Falls.
 I don’t have much to write about this spot apart from what I saw, which was dry rock and stagnant rock pools…

-I do hope that you will have better luck than I did at this Romblon tourist spot during your visit, just make sure the water is flowing before you go.
+I do hope that you will have better luck than I did at this attraction during your visit, just make sure the water is flowing before you go.

 On the trail to Libtong Falls

-Situated on the most western tip of Romblon Island, San Pedro Beach is the definition of paradise!
+Situated on the western tip of the island, San Pedro Beach is the definition of paradise!
 From the main road, there is a smaller road that cuts down the hillside and comes to a dead-end which is the jump-off point.

 San Pedro Beach (Talipasak Beach) is actually a private beach area attached to the San Pedro Beach Resort though the doors are always open for day-trippers.
 There is a small entrance fee of 50 pesos for outside visitors.